-Water is the most wholesome of all drinks; it 6. most quickens the appetite and strengthens the digestion.
+Water is the most wholesome of all drinks; it most quickens the appetite and strengthens the diges-

 7. Strong, and more especially spiritous, liquors are a certain though slow poison.
-Experience shows that there is no danger in discontinuing them at once.
+Experience shows that there is no danger in discontinuing them at once, not able to bear walking.